 - Remove from heat and let it cool for few minutes.

-- Pour in the Galaxy Gas Cream Whipper and charge with one Galaxy Gas Whip Charger.
+- Pour in the Galaxy Gas Whipped Cream and charge with one Galaxy Gas Whipped Charger.

 - Shake the cream whipper vigorously ten times.

 - Gently open the baked potatoes and scoop some of their flesh from the center.

 - Dispense the cheddar cheese foam directly on the potato pockets.

 - Garnish the potatoes with very finely chopped broccoli, bacon chunks, and chives.

 - Drizzle some more melted cheddar cheese for an extremely cheesy treat.

 Should you poke holes in the potatoes before you bake them?